Sloughi

 Active individuals or families work well with Sloughis, but the exercise needs to be consistent and appropriate.
 Weekend warriors who want to take their dog on long bush hikes will find a willing companion, but city dwellers who can provide regular exercise and mental stimulation can also make it work.

-Sloughis can adapt to various living situations across Australia - from Brisbane apartments to Perth suburbs - as long as their exercise needs are met.
-They're generally good with children who respect their space, though they're not typically the rough-and-tumble playmate that some families might want.
+Sloughis can adapt to various living situations across Australia – from a suburban home in Perth to a rural property outside Brisbane – as long as their exercise needs are met.
+A non-negotiable for any home is a secure, 1.8-metre high fence, as their powerful prey drive means standard fencing is often not enough to keep them safe.
+They are generally good with older children who respect their space, though they're not typically the rough-and-tumble playmate some families might want.

 The ideal owner also needs to be patient with socialisation and understand that their Sloughi might never be the life of the party at the local dog beach.
 That's perfectly fine - they bring their own special brand of companionship that's deeply rewarding for the right person.